mertcanaltin/go-product-service-grpc/README.md

 ## Client

 The client implementation can be found in the `client` directory.
 It communicates with the gRPC server to retrieve product information.
-The client code is located in the `main.go` file.
+The client code is located in the `client.go` file.

 To run the client, use the following command: